-Verifying
+Verifying Prerequisites/Corequisites

-Prerequisites/Corequisites lt is the student's responsibility to know and meet the course prerequisites and corequisites before attempting to register for the class.
-These are stated in descriptions the course within the Schedule of Classes and a current RCCD catalog.
+It is the student's responsibility to know and meet the course prerequisites and corequisites before attempting to register for the class.
+These are stated in the course descriptions within the Schedule of Classes and a current RCCD catalog.
 When the student has completed the prerequisite at another institution, the student must request that an official transcript (in a sealed envelope, dated within 90 days) be sent to RCCD Admissions and Records.
 Coursework must be listed on the original transcript.
-Coursework listed on a secondary transcript is not acceptable documentation.
-The student must also complete a Prerequisite Validation Request form, requesting a review of the prerequisites on that transcript before attempting to register for classes.
-The request form is available in our counseling offices.